-Yes No Monitor the preparation and the integrity of the financial information prepared on the company and, where appropriate, the group, checking for compliance with legal provisions, the accurate demarcation of the consolidation scope, and the correct application of accounting principles. х Review internal control and risk management systems on a regular basis, so that Х main risks are properly identified, managed and disclosed.
-Monitor the independence and efficacy of the internal audit function; propose the selection, appointment, re-appointment and removal of the head of internal audit; propose the department's budget; receive regular reports on its activities; and verify that senior management are acting on the findings and recommendations of its reports. x Establish and supervise a mechanism whereby staff can report, confidentially and, if necessary, anonymously, any irregularities they detect in the course of their duties, in particular financial or accounting irregularities, with potentially serious implications for the firm. x Make recommendations to the board for the selection, appointment, re- appointment and removal of the external auditor, and the terms and conditions of his engagement. x Receive regular information from the external auditor on the progress and findings of the audit programme, and check that senior management are acting on its recommendations. x Monitor the independence of the external auditor x In the case of groups, the Committee should urge the group auditor to take on the auditing of all component companies. x
+Yes No Monitor the preparation and the integrity of the financial information prepared on the company and, where appropriate, the group, checking for compliance with legal provisions, the accurate demarcation of the consolidation scope, and the correct application of accounting principles. Х Monitor the independence and efficacy of the internal audit function; propose the selection, appointment, re-appointment and removal of the head of internal audit; propose the department's budget; receive regular reports on its activities; and verify that senior management are acting on the findings and recommendations of its reports. х Establish and supervise a mechanism whereby staff can report, confidentially and, if necessary, anonymously, any irregularities they detect in the course of their duties, in particular financial or accounting irregularities, with potentially serious implications for the firm. х Make recommendations to the board for the selection, appointment, reappointment and removal of the external auditor, and the terms and conditions of his engagement. х Receive regular information from the external auditor on the progress and findings of the audit programme, and check that senior management are acting on its recommendations. х Monitor the independence of the external auditor Х In the case of groups, the Committee should urge the group auditor to take on the auditing of all component companies. Х Monitor the independence and efficacy of the internal audit function; propose the selection, appointment, re-appointment and removal of the head of internal audit; propose the department's budget; receive regular reports on its activities; and verify that senior management are acting on the findings and recommendations of its reports. Х

 B.2.3.
-Describe the rules that govern each board committee and their responsibilities.
+Describe the rules that govern each board committee and their responsibilities: